 - STEM-H Leadership Workshops are designed to offer exposure to skills and professional development specific to STEM and health sciences

-- Financial aid information and workshops and our financial literacy workshops help you to make the most of your financial aid and to plan your financial future
+- Financial aid information and financial literacy workshops help you to make the most of your financial aid and to plan your financial future

 Other services include:

 - Graduation Cords

 - Access to our Resource Library (including computers, calculators, tablets, laptops, and books that can be used within our STEM Success Center)

 All services are free to our program participants!

 Students who meet the following criteria are encouraged to apply: